dimitri-edel/dte-workout-app/README.md

 ### Model
 The exercise app contains the model for exercises, which the user can define lor later use in their workouts.
-There will be three types of exercsies:
+There will be three types of exercises:
-1) Weight Liftig - Can be used for anything that envolves lifting weights over a number of repetitions.
+1) Weight Lifting - Can be used for anything that involves lifting weights over a number of repetitions.
-2) Running - Can be used for any activity that envolvs running or jogging over time
+2) Running - Can be used for any activity that involves running or jogging over time
 3) Endurance - Can be used for exercises that require to do a number of repetitions over time

 **Fields:**

 **owner** - User who created the exercise

-**name** - Name of the exercie such as jogging, squat, etc.
+**name** - Name of the exercise such as jogging, squat, etc.

 **exercise_type** - Is one of the types mentioned above: Weight-Lifting, Running, Endurance